thindil/steamsky/bin/doc/MODDING.md

   on move map or the player's ship left.
 Optional.
 * Key `ArrowRightIcon`: Path to the SVG image which will be used to show on move map or the player's ship right.
 Optional.
-* Key `ArrowUpLeftIcon`: Path to the SVG image which will be used to show on move map or the player's ship up and left.
+* Key `ArrowUpLeftIcon`: Path to the SVG image which will be used on button to move the player's ship up and left.
 Optional.
 * Key `ArrowUpRightIcon`: Path to the SVG image which will be used to show on move map or the player's ship up and right.
 Optional.
 * Key `ArrowDownRightIcon`: Path to the SVG image which will be used to show